Brown PTO is pleased to again offer the Mini-Grant program to teachers and staff for the 2021-2022 school year!

 - Grant must support and be consistent with the school community’s values and goals as listed on the Brown website.

 - New grants will only be awarded to past grant recipients if a final report has been submitted and is on file.

-- Grants cannot be used for field trips, transportation, food or promotional items.
+- For field trips, transportation, food or promotional items.

 PROCEDURES: Applications should be made to the PTO Grants Committee, which will review and make recommendations to the PTO Board.
-This year (2018-19 academic year) there is one planned round of grant applications with a November 15 deadline.
+This year (2021/2022 academic year), there is one round of grant applications with a Friday, December 17th deadline.
 Please submit grants by 9PM on the due date.
-The committee will act on the proposals by early December..
+The committee will follow up with applicants.

 You can check out the grants made in 2020/2021 here.

 TO APPLY: Click here to fill out the online form, which will be sent to the Grants Committee.
 When completing the project application, include as much detail as possible to help us best understand your request for funding.